dylanslewis/stylesync/README.md

 A tool that improves collaboration between designers and developers should be available to everyone for free, which is why **stylesync** is open source.

 If you find a bug or want to add an interesting feature, feel free to [raise an issue](https://github.com/dylanslewis/stylesync/issues/new) or [submit a pull request](https://github.com/dylanslewis/stylesync/compare).

+Just note that you'll need to run `swift build` to install the dependancies if you want to use the Xcode project.